raynebc/editor-on-fire/bin/readme.txt

 ------------

 Just unzip the archive into a user-writeable folder.
-Do not install EOF into your "Program Files" or other system folders, especially if you are using Vista as EOF will need to be able to create and modify files in the folder in which it resides.
+Do not install EOF into your "Program Files" or other system folders, especially if you are using Windows Vista or Windows 7 as EOF will need to be able to create and modify files in the folder in which it resides.

 Usage